codehacker74/password_manager/README.md

 ## If you wish to run this project across your machine in terminal, follow the link below

-Make sure to use the `passgen` UNIX file rather than the python file

 <a href="https://dbader.org/blog/how-to-make-command-line-commands-with-python" target="_blank">How to make command line commands with Python</a>